GrammaticalFramework/gf-wordnet/README.md

 category as well as one particular sense of a word.
 If three words in three different languages share the same meaning then they are represented as a single cross lingual id.
-For example in WordNetEng.gf we have all those definitions of ´blue´ in English:
+For example in [WordNetEng.gf](WordNetEng.gf) we have all those definitions of blue in English:

 ```
 lin blue_1_A = mkA "blue" "bluer";